vtopt/DelaunaySparse/USAGE.md

     - 61 : A value that was judged appropriate later caused LAPACK to encounter a singularity.
 Try increasing the value of `EPS`.

-    The errors 70--72 were caused by the DWNNLS library from SLATEC, which is only used during extrapolation.
-Note that there is a known issue with this library, when it is linked against included public-domain copy of BLAS/LAPACK, instead of an installed version (i.e., `-lblas` `-llapack`).
+    The errors 70+ can occur during extrapolation outside the convex hull.
+    Errors 71+ are received from the solver BQPD and should never occur.
+    Since extrapolation has a much higher memory overhead than interpolation, if one of these errors occurs, it is likely that your system does not have sufficient memory to support extrapolation for the given problem size.

     - 70 : Allocation error for the extrapolation work arrays.
-    - 71 : The SLATEC subroutine `DWNNLS` failed to converge during the projection of an extrapolation point onto the convex hull.
-    - 72 : The SLATEC subroutine `DWNNLS` has reported a usage error.
+Note that extrapolation has a higher memory overhead than interpolation for the current version.
+    - 71 : Unbounded problem detected.
+This error should never occur unless there is a user error.
+    - 72 : bl(i) > bu(i) for some i This error should never occur
+           unless there is a user error.
+    - 73 : Infeasible problem detected in Phase 1 (should never occur).
+    - 74 : Incorrect setting of m, n, kmax, mlp, mode or tol.
+This is extremely unlikely, but could indicate that the problem is too large for usage of BQPD.
+    - 75 : Not enough space in lp.
+This error should not occur.
+           Double-check your usage, then contact authors if the issue persists.
+    - 76 : Not enough space for reduced Hessian matrix (increase kmax).
+           This error should not occur.
+Double-check your usage, then contact authors if the issue persists.
+    - 77 : Not enough space for sparse factors.
+This error should not occur, but may indicate an un-anticipated problem size.
+           Double-check your usage then contact the authors if the issue persists.
+    - 78 : Maximum number of unsuccessful restarts taken.
+This issue should never occur since the projection problem is convex.

-   The errors 72, 80--83 should never occur, and likely indicate a compiler bug or hardware failure.
+   The errors 80--83 should never occur, and likely indicate a compiler bug or hardware failure.

     - 80 : The LAPACK subroutine `DGEQP3` has reported an illegal value.